 When it comes to submitting your Business Case for Partnership, you are often given a form or proforma to fill in.
 In this blog post we cover our best tips to make your Business Case really stand out.
 This is especially important when you are forced into using a very restrictive format or document.

 Use visuals and graphs wherever possible in your Business Case for Partnership

-Start with the best stuff first.
+Start with the best stuff first

 Don’t do this.
 Seriously.
 Start with the best stuff first.

-The stuff which shows the promise of your Business Case for Partnership.
-I.e. What is going to be the size of your client portfolio, by when and with what profit margin?
-This is the stuff your partners are wanting to read and wanting to know.
+The stuff that shows the promise of your Business Case for Partnership.
+What is going to be the size of your client portfolio?
+By when and with what profit margin?
+This is what your partners are wanting to read and wanting to know.

 Make every word fight for its place

-You are living and breathing your Business Case for Partnership, so its natural that you will want to tell EVERYTHING about it in your written Business Case submission.
-The problem is that the more details you put in, the harder it becomes to see the wood for the trees.
-This is why we recommend that people start with a 1-sentence sell, then progress to a 3-sentence sell and build their Business Case up from the 3-sentence sell.
+You’ve been living and breathing your Business Case for Partnership for ages!
+It’s natural that you will want to put EVERYTHING about it in your written Business Case submission.
+The problem is that the more detail you put in, the harder it becomes to see the wood for the trees.
+This is why I recommend that you start with a 1-sentence sell.
+Only then progress to a 3-sentence sell and then build your Business Case up from the 3-sentence sell.
 This technique helps to make sure your Business Case for Partnership is crisp and impactful.

 Get someone to edit your Business Case for you

 I’ve just been editing a Big 4 Business Case for Partnership.
 The Big 4 firm has asked their partnership prospects to submit a document to pitch their Business Case in under 500 words.
 If you have built your Business Case using the STAGe model and a 1-page Talksheet this will be easy.
 Using someone else to edit your Business Case submission can help you cut out the waffle and make sure that what you have written is easily understood.